anas-rz/anas-rz.github.io/index.md

 Hey,

+You can call me Anas.

-I am a PhD Computer Science student interested in Multimodal Representation Learning, Computer Vision and Model Robustness.
+I am a PhD student.
+My interests are Computer Vision and and robust ML.

+QuickBit: I love learning new stuff.

 ## News
 \[**November 27, 2022**\]: Evaluation of Modern MLP Architectures on 3D Biomedical Data." \[Coming Soon\]